randolf-scholz/autokey_julia_unicode/README.md

 ## Compatibility with MathJax & LaTeX

 1. MathJax supports unicode characters: `$\sin(\theta)$` and `$\sin(θ)$` should look exactly the same.
-2. LaTeX has unicode compatibility, at least in math-mode when using the [unicode-math](https://github.com/wspr/unicode-math) package and compiling with [LuaLaTeX](http://www.luatex.org/)
+2. LaTeX has unicode compatibility, at least in math-mode when using the [unicode-math](https://github.com/wspr/unicode-math) package and compiling with [LuaLaTeX](http://www.luatex.org/).
+For usage with `pdflatex`, try the attached `unicode-symbols.sty` package.

 ## Known Issues & Limitations